Skip to main content

 Remote Compute

-Each worktree can carry its own remote resource environment: an external compute target that Daintree provisions and tears down as a side effect of worktree actions.
+A worktree can carry its own resource environment: an external compute target that Daintree provisions and tears down as a side effect of worktree actions.

-Remote compute is a per-worktree lifecycle hook system.
-You describe how to provision, pause, resume, tear down, check the status of, and connect to an external compute resource, such as a Docker container, a cloud VM, an Akash lease, or a remote sandbox, and Daintree runs those scripts in response to worktree actions.
-The compute lifecycle is bound to the worktree lifecycle, so creating a branch spins up its environment, and deleting the worktree tears it down.
+It is a lifecycle-hook system, not a hosting product.
+You describe how to provision, pause, resume, tear down, check the status of and connect to something off-machine (a Docker stack, a cloud VM, an Akash lease, a remote sandbox), and Daintree runs those commands in response to worktree actions.
+The compute lifecycle is bound to the worktree lifecycle: creating a worktree on a non-local environment spins it up, deleting the worktree tears it down.

-This builds on the project-level lifecycle scripts.
-Lifecycle scripts cover local setup, such as installing dependencies and copying env files.
-Remote compute covers anything that lives off-machine.
+This sits above the project-level lifecycle scripts.
+Those cover local setup: installing dependencies, copying env files.
+Remote compute covers whatever lives off-machine.

 Configuration

 Resource configuration lives in .daintree/config.json.
-Daintree checks three locations in priority order, and the first valid file wins.
-There's no merging between levels.
+Daintree checks three locations in priority order and the first valid file wins: there is no merging between levels.
+A candidate is skipped when it is missing, unparseable, or fails schema validation, so a typo in the user-level file silently falls through to the repo-level one rather than breaking everything.

-1. ~/.daintree/projects/<sanitized-root>/config.json: a user-level override, kept outside the repo.
-Useful for personal resources that shouldn't be committed.
+1. ~/.daintree/projects/<sanitized-root>/config.json: user-level, outside the repo.
+For personal resources that shouldn't be committed.

-3. <projectRootPath>/.daintree/config.json: repo-level config, the usual home for team-shared environments.
+3. <projectRootPath>/.daintree/config.json: repo-level, the usual home for team-shared environments.

 {